Police: 2 dead, 2 wounded in shooting after Florida funeral

-Authorities say gunfire erupted after a funeral in Florida, killing a teenager and a man and leaving two other people wounded.
+RIVIERA BEACH, Fla.
+(AP) - Authorities say gunfire erupted after a funeral in Florida, killing a teenager and a man and leaving two other people wounded.

 Riviera Beach police said in a statement that the shootings happened shortly after 2:30 p.m.
 Saturday outside the Victory City Church.